The

-Danube embankment branch on the Buda side: route 19 and 41
+The Danube embankment branch on the Buda side: route 19 and 41

 This is one of the nicest streches in Budapest.
 It consists of various sections built at different times.
-Its northernmost part was opened in 1869 as the first horse-tram line in Buda (Buda, Pest and Óbuda have only been merged into Budapest in 1873), starting at the bridgehead of the first permanent bridge between Buda and Pest, the Chain Bridge (or Széchenyi Lánchíd, as it was later named after the initiator of its construction).
+Its northernmost part was opened in 1869 as the first horse-tram line in Buda (Buda, Pest and Óbuda have been merged into Budapest in 1873), starting at the bridgehead of the first permanent bridge between Buda and Pest, the Chain Bridge (or Széchenyi Lánchíd, as it was later named after the initiator of its construction).
 The horse tram line went along the Danube to Bem József tér, from there it went over to what later got known as the Buda section of the Grand Boulevard, and then climbed up to Zugliget, as the predecessor of "lost" tram route 58.
 Another branch went further to north, and was mainly the predecessor of today's tram 17.
-Later it was electrified, but it was only connected to the southern tram lines built on the other side of the bridgehead in 1906.
+Later it was electrified, but it was only connected to the tram lines on the southern side of the bridgehead in 1906.

 Here's a Google Maps overview of this branch.
 It's right on the left-hand side (as we look at it here) of the river: